 3) Measure the average OFDM symbol power as defined in annex X.x

-4) Set the connector under test to transmit a signal according to NR-FR1-TM 2.
+4) Set the connector under test to transmit a signal according to G-FR1-TM 2.

 5) Measure the average OFDM symbol power as defined in annex X.x.
 The measured OFDM symbols shall not contain RS, PBCH or synchronisation signals.

-6) For BS supporting 256QAM, set the channel set-up of the connector under test transmitted signal according to NR-FR1-TM 3.1a and repeat step 3.
-Set the connector under test to transmit a signal according to NR-FR1-TM 2a and repeat step 5.
+6) For BS supporting 256QAM, set the channel set-up of the connector under test transmitted signal according to G-FR1-TM 3.1a and repeat step 3.
+Set the connector under test to transmit a signal according to G-FR1-TM 2a and repeat step 5.

 In addition, for multi-band connectors, the following steps shall apply: